BrodyCloud/Evil-E/README.md

 # Evil-E

 Terminal, turn based action game.

-The simple goal, eliminate all E's at all costs.
+     The goal is simple

-Work with your friendly F characters to attack, and defeat the all of the E's.
-Trade, heal, and use different weapons at when they're most useful.
+      Eliminate all Es
+       At all costs

+But you're not alone, the friendly Fs are here to help you fight till the end.

+Find, trade, attack, and heal using several items spread throughout the map to reach your goal.